opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

 };
 ```

-The Token of the view is registered and connected with the real React component through ComponentContribution.
+The Token of the view is registered and connected with the real React component by ComponentContribution.

 ```typescript
 import { Search } from './search.view';